rickyqin005/WATIsGrass/web/src/geojson/README.md

 ```
 Note that the `level` property represents the relative height of a floor (can be an integer or end with `.5`).
 For instance, going from a floor with level `1.5` to a floor with level `4` means going up by `4 - 1.5 = 2.5` floors.

+### Elevator

+Identical to stairs, except with a `type` property of `elevator`.

 ### Door

 Must be a `Point` feature.

-Used to represent two adjacent buildings connected by a door.
+Used to represent two adjacent buildings connected by a door or connect a floor to somewhere outside.
 Has `type: "door"` and `start` and `end` representing the connected `BuildingFloor`s.

 ### Open